-- (g) the grant is in accordance with- - (i) section 241 (Direct sale if single person in restricted class); or - (ii) section 254 (Grant of further leases); or - (h) for a lease over an encroachment on adjoining territory land under section 137AD (Applications for development encroaching on adjoining territory land if development prohibited)-the territory plan has been varied in accordance with section 90B (Rezoning-development encroaching on adjoining territory land). - Note Power to make a statutory instrument (including a regulation) includes power to make different provision for different categories (see Legislation Act, s 48). - (2) The Executive may approve the grant by direct sale of a lease other than in accordance with criteria prescribed if satisfied that- - (a) the grant meets 1 or more of the grant objectives; and - (b) a grant by a means other than direct sale- - (i) is not likely to meet any of the grant objectives; or - (ii) may meet 1 or more of the grant objectives but is unlikely to meet the objective to the same extent as the grant by direct sale of the lease. - (3) The validity of a lease granted under section 238 (1) (d) is not taken to be affected by a failure to comply with the criteria prescribed by regulation for this section. - (4) In this section:
+- (g) the grant is in accordance with- - (i) section 241 (Direct sale if single person in restricted class); or - (ii) section 254 (Grant of further leases); or - (h) for a lease over an encroachment on adjoining territory land under section 137AD (Applications for development encroaching on adjoining territory land if development prohibited)-the territory plan has been varied in accordance with section 90B (Rezoning-development encroaching on adjoining territory land).

+Note Power to make a statutory instrument (including a regulation) includes power to make different provision for different categories (see Legislation Act, s 48).

+- (2) The Executive may approve the grant by direct sale of a lease other than in accordance with criteria prescribed if satisfied that- - (a) the grant meets- - (i) 1 or more of the grant objectives; or - (ii) for a community concessional lease-the objective mentioned in subsection (6), definition of grant objective, paragraph (f) (the community concessional lease objective); and